JakePazz/portfolio-website/README.md

 # Portfolio Website

-My (slightly) overengineered portfolio website, built in Svelte5 with TypeScript and Tailwind CSS.
+My (slightly) overengineered portfolio website, built in Svelte 5 with TypeScript and Tailwind CSS.

 ## Things to know